ukparliament/augustus/README.md

 The application should now be available at [http://localhost:5400][local].

+## i18n Note
+Please note, that while normally data would be passed into a string in a translation file using double moustaches which sanitises input, when passing in a URL or other form of content which you do not wish to be sanitised you must use triple moustaches or it will not be rendered correctly in the output.
+Example:
+`"cookie-policy": "<a href='{{{link}}}'>Cookie Policy</a>"`
+Will be rendered correctly as:
+`<a href='/meta/cookie'>Cookie Policy</a>`

 ## Contributing
 If you wish to submit a bug fix or feature, you can create a pull request and it will be merged pending a code review.